-Incentive Award
+Incentive Award An incentive award is part of an individual's total compensation: a one-time payment based on achieving specific objectives or measures as defined in an Annual Incentive Plan.

-An incentive award is part of an individual's total compensation: a one-time payment based on achieving specific organizational objectives or measures as defined in an Annual Incentive Plan.
+Incentive Award Ranges

-Incentive Award Ranges The Board, upon recommendation of the PCTMC, sets the incentive award ranges for all covered positions.
-The incentive award range represents the percentage of base pay available to be earned based on the level of achievement (threshold, target, or maximum) on the Annual Incentive Plan objectivesmeasures.
+The Board, upon recommendation of the PCTMC, sets the incentive award ranges for all covered positions.
+The incentive award range represents the percentage of base pay available to be earned based on the level of achievement (threshold, target, or maximum) on the Annual Incentive Plan measures.

-Current Iincentive award ranges will be periodically reviewed by Performance, Compensation and Talent Management Committee and requirements for classifications with alternate range options are displayed in the table belowmay vary by position.
+Current incentive award ranges and requirements for classifications with alternate range options are displayed in the table below.
 Incentive award ranges will be periodically reviewed by the PCTMC, and any change to established incentive award ranges must be approved by the Board.